-As Perkins explains in Customer-Driven Community Management, if companies want to create thriving online communities that are focused on their product or brand, they must do more than simply issue a few tweets a day, create (and then abandon) a Facebook page, and blog every once and a while.
-Instead, they must treat community management as a central component of their overall marketing strategyand when they do, they will be handsomely rewarded with greater brand awareness, increased sales, and a veritable tribe of consumers who can't wait to purchase their next product.
-As such, Perkins not only teaches readers how to build an engaging community strategy from the ground up, but she also provides them with the tactical community management skills they need to acquire and retain customers, create compelling content, and track their results along the way.
-Distinctive in its comprehensive, step-by-step approach to creating online communities that are fully consistent with a company's preexisting brand voice, Customer-Driven Community Management:
+As Perkins explains, if companies want to create thriving online communities focused on their product or brand, they must do more than simply issue a few tweets a day, create (and then abandon) a Facebook page, and blog every once in a while.
+Instead, organizations of all sizes must treat community management as a central component of their overall marketing strategy.
+When they do, they will be rewarded handsomely with greater brand awareness, increased customer use and retention, lower acquisition costs, and a tribe of consumers who can’t wait to purchase their next product.

 - Teaches readers how to identify their community's online target audience and influence their needs and wants